-Along with hover summary information associated with a selected design object (when viewing a schematic), the Web Review interface also provides a more comprehensive data listing for that selected object in its Properties pane, which is presented on the right-hand side.
+Along with hover summary information associated with a selected design object (when viewing a schematic), the Web Review interface also provides a more comprehensive data listing for selected objects in its Properties pane, which is presented on the right-hand side.

-Use the control - in the interface's right-hand border - to collapse/expand the Properties pane.
+Use the control – in the interface's upper margin – to hide/show the Properties pane.

 The Properties pane presents a detailed listing of the properties for the currently selected object.